FERNLEY. Nev. (KOLO) Flags are at half-staff to honor the veterans being buried at the Northern Nevada Veterans Cemetery in Fernley.

 Each year, one day in December is set aside to not honor one or a handful of veterans, rather all 8,000 of them by placing holiday wreaths on the graves.

 Called “Wreaths Across America,” the event takes place at the same date and time nationwide.

 “A thousand different organizations place wreaths across the United States,” says Draughon.

 Eleven years ago Draughon says they could only afford 25 wreaths.
 From 2014 on, the Nevada Veterans Coalition has been able to place a wreath on each grave.

 “You just place the wreath and say thank you, we remember you,” says Draughon.

-But Draughon says this year they are coming up short on volunteers and funds for wreaths.
+But Draughon says this year they are coming up short on volunteers.
 The program is six months in the planning, and over the years a call out for help has not been unusual.